applivery/applivery-ios-sdk/README.md

 ## About params

-### LogLevel property

-Logs level that the SDK will displayed in the debug console

-- **None**: This is the default value.
-No logs will be shown.
-Recommended for production environments.
-- **Error**: Only warnings and errors.
-Recommended for develop environments.
-- **Info**: Errors and relevant information.
-Recommended for test integrating Applivery.
-- **Debug**: Request and Responses to Applivery's server will be displayed.
-Not recommended to use, only for debugging Applivery.

-### Start method

 - **apiKey**: Your developer's Api Key
 - **appId**: Your application's ID
 - **appStoreRelease**: Flag to mark that the build will be submitted to the AppStore.
 This is needed to prevent unwanted behavior like prompt to a final user that a new version is available on Applivery.com.
 	* True: Applivery SDK will not trigger automatic updates anymore. **Use this for AppStore**
 	* False: Applivery SDK will normally.
 Use this with builds distributed through Applivery.

 ## Advanced concepts

 ### iOS 7